Friedrich Jeckeln: Early life

 Jeckeln was born the son of a textile factory owner in Hornberg in the Black Forest area.
 He attended the local Volksschule and the Realschule in Freiburg im Breisgau.
 He studied engineering at the Friedrichs-Polytechnikum in Köthen for a year before enlisting in the Royal Prussian Army as a one-year volunteer with the 76th (5th Baden) Field Artillery Regiment at Freiburg im Breisgau in October 1913.
 After the outbreak of the First World War, he engaged in combat on the western front.
 Promoted to Leutnant of reserves in March 1915, he was transferred to the 40th Fusiliers Infantry Regiment in the same month and became regimental adjutant.
 He was seriously wounded in March 1916 and transferred to the Luftstreitkräfte where he trained as a pilot and served with Air Replacement Detachment 5 until the end of the war.
 He then briefly served in the Grenzschutz Ost, a Freikorps unit, and was discharged from military service on 20 January 1919, having earned the Iron Cross, 2nd class and the Wound Badge, in black.

 Returning to civilian life Jeckeln, who had married in 1918, worked from 1919 to 1925 as an estate administrator near Danzig for his father-in-law Paul Hirsch, who was Jewish.
 He subsequently separated from his wife in 1926 and failed to provide support for her and their three children.
-His increasing antisemitism was attributed to the breakdown of the marriage and his disagreements with Hirsh.
+His increasing antisemitism was attributed to the breakdown of the marriage and his disagreements with Hirsch.
 He then worked as a self-employed engineering technician in Braunschweig until 1929.
 From 1922 to 1924, he was a member of the nationalist and antisemitic Young German Order, and he also joined the conservative German National People's Party.